 The layout of the Volta GPU is a little different to previous Nvidia GPUs, but that's mostly so they can squeeze in all of those 5,120 CUDA cores.
 In fact, the full GV100 GPU is actual capable of housing 5,376 CUDA cores, so the Titan V and Tesla V100 chips aren't even the most powerful potential Nvidia Volta GPUs.

 The actual setup is unlikely to change a huge amount with the gaming variants, apart from the double precision cores being stripped out.
 If Nvidia follow tradition each of the streaming multiprocessors (SMs) that make up the GV104 will have a certain amount of non-gaming silicon stripped out of them to make the more mainstream graphics cards.

-But Nvidia have said there is specific hardware in the Volta architecture that benefits ray-tracing for games, but that's not necessarily the added Tensor cores Nvidia have dropped into the Volta silicon.
+But Nvidia has said there is specific hardware in the Volta architecture that benefits ray-tracing for games, but that it's not necessarily the added Tensor cores Nvidia has dropped into the Volta silicon.
 Those do help, so there's a good chance we'll see Tensor cores crop up in our gaming chips too.
 That means it's possible that there won't be as sweeping changes to the consumer chip as we've seen in the past.

 In terms of the memory configuration the released Nvidia Volta GPUs are running second-gen high bandwidth memory (HBM2), but from the way SK Hynix and Samsung have been talking about GDDR6 we don’t expect the gaming-focused Volta cards to follow the same setup.
 Which is a good thing.
 HBM2 may deliver serious levels of memory bandwidth, but GDDR6 is still pretty rapid, and quicker than GDDR5X.
 It offers a data rate of 16Gbps, as opposed to the 14Gbps of GDDR5X, and more memory bandwidth too.